Joker282855/display-portfolio/README.md

 ## Description:
 This challenge was to create a portfolio using our skills with the react library.
 We had to make sure to use alternate pages or components to move around the different pages that make up the portfolio.
-The pages were all had details that will be used to helpl secure future jobs.
+The pages all had details that will be used to helpl secure future jobs.

 ## Table of Contents:
 *[Tasks](#tasks)